epics-modules/lua/documentation/epicsFunction.md

 	and the function is called.

 	arguments...   [varies]    - A list of the arguments you would normally use in the IOC shell.

-## Lua Shell Functions

-**shell.loadRegistered** ()

-        Loads all registered libraries into the global scope.
-This is only needed if new libraries have been loaded since the shell has started.
-Where this happens most frequently would be if the lua shell is used as the primary shell and you have just called iocsh.dbLoadDatabase to load a database file that contains lua library registrations.